 Most business licenses are valid for one year from the date of application, after which time they can be renewed.

 Business licenses can be renewed in several different ways:

 In person at City Hall located at 1600 W. Towne Center Drive

-Unfortunately, no. The signed renewal form (or online agreement) must accompany the renewal payment.
+Yes, you can now renew your business license by phone!
+The signed renewal form (or online agreement) must accompany the renewal payment.

 Yes.
 Regardless of receipt of the renewal notice the business is responsible to maintain a valid City business license.

 Any business owner operating without a valid City business license shall be deemed guilty of a class B misdemeanor.

 Yes.
 When a business license is issued, it is issued to the address provided on the application.
 Moving to a new location requires a new license.
 Therefore, completion of the Business License Application is required for the new location in order to obtain a valid business license.